 We realize that many reading these comments will misconstrue the relative weight given to K's perceived deficiencies.
 In point of fact, we simply believe that our heresy requires more detailed explanation than our praise.
 By any rational objective metric, Michael Krzyzewski has been a great coach.
 However, his was not an immaculate conception; much like the rest of us, traces of clay may be found on his feet.
 Of course, for as long as K manages to maintain this remarkable recruiting train that has been on track for the last three years, any of these minor deficiencies will be of little practical consequence anyway.

 3. Javin DeLaurier.
-Watching him in action as a freshman, it became immediately apparent that Javin was all athleticism and no skills.
-He had no jump shot, with a penchant for missing the hoop entirely on those blessedly rare outside shots he tries, and his foul shooting was abysmal.
-On defense, his youth betrayed him, and he had a penchant for picking up a plethora of fouls in short order.
-The good news is that Javin seems to have matured during the off-season, at least on the defensive end.
-The downside is that he has absolutely no offensive skill, and poor hands to boot (a pass to him is always a risk).
-The key to his game is simply hustle and hops -- getting the ball for Duke and blocking opponents' shots.
+Javin is all about effort and athleticism.
+He has no jump shot, with a penchant for missing the hoop entirely on those blessedly rare outside shots he tries, and his foul shooting has been abysmal.
+On defense, he is quite undisciplined, ready to leave the floor at every opportunity.
+The key to his game is simply hustle and hops -- getting the ball for Duke and occasionally blocking opponents' shots.
 He will see a fair amount of minutes in that role as Duke's seventh/eighth man, though he will remain an offensive liability while on the floor.

 5. Marques Bolden.
 Marques is somewhat of a rarity for Duke -- a true post player who does not have illusions about being a three point shooter.
 We were very high on him coming into his freshman season, and his performance at the outset was auspicious.
 However, a quick foot injury led to a truly miserable season, most of which he watched from the pine.
 We were most unhappy with K for denying him the necessary PT, and his confidence suffered as a result.
-Without the sit-out requirement, he would no doubt be wearing a different uniform this season, but we are delighted he is still in Duke blue.
 The kid has the size and some nice tools underneath.
 Even so, his foot and hand quickness do not exactly overwhelm, and his play tends to be very erratic.
 The result was a rather dreary sophomore campaign, and very early returns this year are not promising.
 We can only hope that the bright prospect we saw at the high school level can magically reappear.

 6. Alex O'Connell.
-We fell in love with Alex when we first saw him play in the Blue/White.
-It was much the same as our initial reaction to Grayson, although Alex is not comparable physically.
-He showed that delicious combination of skill and athleticism that we are always looking for but rarely find.
+We fell in love with Alex when we first saw him play in his first Blue/White.
+It was much the same as our initial reaction to Grayson Allen, although Alex is not comparable physically.
+Last season, he showed that delicious combination of skill and athleticism that we are always looking for but rarely find.
 He has great quickness, is a good ball handler, and is an excellent shot.
 Don't let his appearance deceive ... this kid is a player.
 Unfortunately, he did not get enough PT last year, which led to our dubbing him "Poor Alex".
 Duke will desperately need his outside stroke this year, and we can only hope that he finally gets the court time he deserves.

 7. Justin Robinson.
-The poor kid who has to go through life with one moniker ...
+Justin sadly has to go through life with one moniker ...
 David's Son.
-Though relegated to being strictly a garbage time kid, he has actually shown flashes during his very limited minutes on the court.
-We cannot help but wonder why he has chosen to remain at Duke because it appears that he could play regularly at a different program.
+Though relegated to being strictly a garbage time kid, he has occasionally shown a few flashes during his very limited minutes on the court.
+We cannot help but wonder why he has chosen to remain at Duke because it appears that he could play more for a lesser program.
 We can only suppose that he is one of those rare kids who harbors no pro ambition.
 Suffice it to say that Justin's contribution this season will solely be on the practice floor.

 10. Jordan Goldwire.
 Jordan is Duke's "insurance" point, there to be a back-up for Duke's starting point guard du jour, as well as a long-term source of continuity for the program.
 So far, we have been less than wowed.
 We have not seen much quickness, skill, or smarts from his play.
-Indeed, we have felt that his court time early on has been excessive.
 While Jordan may mature into a more solid player over the years, stardom is the one thing that we would least expect.